 Marijuana plants (and any other flowering plants) need 20 to 40 moles of light per day.
 That is equal to 20,000,000 to 40,000,000 umol (micro moles).
 The closer you can get to 40 moles, the better, in order to maximize yields.

-If you are running your lights for 18 hours per day (see the next section below for more on lighting schedules), those lights need to deliver a PPFD output of 617 umol, in order to add up to 40 moles per day.
+If you are running your lights for 18 hours per day (see the next section below for more on lighting schedules and the best times to have grow lights running), those lights need to deliver a PPFD output of 617 umol, in order to add up to 40 moles per day.

 When you switch to 12 hours per day of lighting during flowering, that value jumps up to 926 umols, to make up for the 6 hours of lost lighting time per day.
 That is why you need more lighting power during flowering.
 It is not a case of your plants actually consuming more light.